 Children and young people as victims of crime

-- Disclosure of information that infringes privacy (e.g. spreading private information)
+- Dissemination of information violating personal privacy (e.g. dissemination of private information)

 - Sexual harassment (e.g. sexual touching)